 This page is part of the web mail archives of SRFI 88 from before July 7th, 2015.
-The new archives for SRFI 88 are here.
-Eventually, the entire history will be moved there, including any new messages.
+The new archives for SRFI 88 contain all messages, not just those from before July 7th, 2015.

 On 11-Apr-06, at 3:23 PM, Taylor R. Campbell wrote:

 I'm missing one part of the rationale: Why do we need a separate data type?
 Even in Common Lisp, keywords are symbols.